 Well-versed in the virtues of craft beer, spirits, cheese, charcuterie and, of course, coffee, Rose City residents also enjoy the fruits of the city’s other bean scene: craft chocolate.
-Wielding homemade winnowers and repurposed grain mills, stringently sourced single-origin cacao beans and a pioneering spirit, bean-to-bar chocolatiers are pushing Portland to the forefront of the country’s cacao circuit.
-To experience their delicious work firsthand, book a behind-the-scenes chocolate factory tour, drop in for a drinking chocolate flight and stock up on bars at local retail shops.
+Wielding homemade winnowers and repurposed grain mills, stringently sourced single-origin cacao beans and a pioneering spirit, bean-to-bar chocolatiers have put Portland at the forefront of the country’s cacao circuit.

-If you visit the famously well-curated Cacao chocolate shop in downtown Portland, you can’t miss chocolatier Sebastian Cisneros’ Cocanú collection: a neat row of perfectly square 25-gram chocolate tiles labeled with flavor profiles like “dark chocolate, baked milk, bee pollen” and “dark chocolate, hazelnuts, fernet,” and stamped with a fleur de lis of sealing wax, a la 19th century love letters.
+The famously well-curated Cacao chocolate shop in downtown Portland is filled with chocolatier Sebastian Cisneros’ Cocanú collection: a neat row of perfectly square 25-gram chocolate tiles labeled with flavor profiles like “dark chocolate, baked milk, bee pollen” and “dark chocolate, hazelnuts, fernet,” and stamped with a fleur de lis of sealing wax, a la 19th century love letters.

 Sourcing beans from his native country, as well as Bolivia and Venezuela, Cisneros crafts nine signature bars, from the single-origin Cloudforest to playful inclusions like the cacao nib and Pop Rocks-studded Moonwalk.
-When his schedule permits, Cisneros offers tours of his inner Southeast Portland production space by appointment; call 503-897-8247.(Photo courtesy of Cocanú)
+Order online: Cocanú.(Photo courtesy of Cocanú)

 After farming raspberries in Washington for nearly two decades, Tim and Janet Straub were ready for a change.
-Deciding to take their chocolate-making hobby to the next level, they opened a mini chocolate factory and retail shop in the midst of Portland’s busy Lloyd District.
-Walk into Creo Chocolate, and you’ll find the entire family at work: Tim filling chocolate molds, Janet leading a tour and son Kevin French-pressing a cup of their signature brewed cacao.
+Deciding to take their chocolate-making hobby to the next level, they opened a mini chocolate factory and retail shop in the midst of Portland’s Lloyd District.
+At Creo Chocolate you’ll find the entire family at work: Tim filling chocolate molds, Janet leading a tour and son Kevin French-pressing a cup of their signature brewed cacao.

 The Straubs’ chocolate bars are made with rare heirloom cacao beans, which they source directly from a single farm in Ecuador.
 They handcraft each with a cast of creatively jury-rigged equipment, which includes a “Crankandstein” beer grain mill powered by a cordless screwdriver and a Willy Wonka-esque self-designed winnower.
-You can see all of this on the one of the behind-the-scenes factory tours — and yes, eating is included (book here).(Photo courtesy of Creo Chocolate)
+Order online: Creo Chocolate.(Photo courtesy of Creo Chocolate)

 Pitch Dark Chocolate